Prisma needs Node.js to run certain generation code, so make sure Node.js is installed in the environment where you

 terminal

-That’s it!
-Now that you’ve set up Prisma Postgres using Bun, we recommend referring to the official Prisma Postgres docs as you continue to develop your application.
+Prisma Postgres is now set up with Bun.
+Refer to the official Prisma Postgres docs as you continue to develop your application.